Combining CMB datasets with consistent foreground modelling: Extensions to CDM LCDM

-This result is in excellent agreement with the Standard Model expectation of $\Neff = 3.044$ for three neutrino species undergoing non-instantaneous decoupling from the primordial plasma \citep{froustey:2020,akita:2020}
+This result is in excellent agreement with the standard model expectation of $\Neff = 3.044$ for three neutrino species undergoing non-instantaneous decoupling from the primordial plasma \citep{froustey:2020,akita:2020}.

 This combined result is more precise than any individual dataset and highlights the importance of both the improved \PLK\ PR4 data release and the use of a coherent joint likelihood.
 In contrast, earlier analyses based on PR3 data and obtained by only multiplying likelihoods reported lower values, such as $\Neff = 2.81 \pm 0.12$ in \citetalias{Camphuis:2025} and $\Neff = 2.73 \pm 0.14$ in \citet{Calabrese:2025}.
-With PR4 and the present methodology, these apparent downward shifts are no longer observed: our result is fully consistent with the standard model expectation and robust against the foreground modelling.
+With PR4 and the present methodology, we no longer observe these apparent downward shifts: our result is fully consistent with the standard model expectation and robust against the foreground modelling.